ExtremeAddons/extreme_pbr_docs/docs/main_panel.rst

 Info & Tag
 **********

-This button will open a dialog window with information about the background currently in preview. inside there will be information about the author, the license.
+This button will open a dialog window with information about the material currently in preview. inside there will be information about the author, the license.
 There will also be the tags that have been assigned to the material, they can also be modified from here.